toni1991/QtMqtt/README.md

 # About
-This project provides the abilty to establish MQTT connections and to perform MQTT communication.
+This project provides the abilty to establish MQTT connections and to perform MQTT communication using Qt.
 This library consists of two parts:

  - Qt/C++ Library